mosip/documentation/docs/registration-client-user-guide.md

 This guide helps the operator in setting up the registration client.

 ## Know your machine TPM keys
-A Trusted Platform Module (TPM) is a specialized chip on a local machines that stores RSA encryption keys specific to the host system for hardware authentication.The pair is maintained inside the chip and cannot be accessed by software.
-By leveraging this security feature every individual machine would be uniquely registered and identified by the MOSIP server component with it's TPM public key.
+A Trusted Platform Module (TPM) is a specialized chip on a local machines that stores RSA encryption keys specific to the host system for hardware authentication.
+The pair is maintained inside the chip and cannot be accessed by a software.
+By leveraging this security feature, every individual machine would be uniquely registered and identified by the MOSIP server component with it's TPM public key.

 To extract the TPM public key, use the [TPM key extractor utility](https://github.com/mosip/mosip-infra/blob/develop/deployment/sandbox-v2/utils/tpm/key_extractor/README.md).

-## Pre-requisites
+### Pre-requisites
 To onboard the machine and the operator, the Admin needs to:
 1. Create and activate the registration client machine using Admin portal.
 2. Create a user/operator account in Keycloak
 3. Assign the operator a role of either the Supervisor or Officer using the Admin portal.
 4. Finally, perform the **User Zone mapping** and **User Center mapping** in the Admin portal.

-**System prerequisites:**
+**System prerequisites**
 * CPU - Dual Core Processor - 2GHZ
 * RAM - 16 GB
 * Local Storage Disk Space - 500 GB